soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/manage-non-custodial-holds.md

 1. In the **Security & Compliance Center**, click **eDiscovery > Advanced eDiscovery** to display the list of cases in your organization.

-2. Navigate to the **Custodians** tab to add custodians within your case.To learn how you can add and place custodians on hold within an Advanced eDiscovery case, visit the **Managing Custodians within a Case** section.
+2. Navigate to the **Custodians** tab to add custodians within your case.
+To learn how you can add and place custodians on hold within an Advanced eDiscovery case, visit the **Managing Custodians within a Case** section.
 If you have already added custodians and placed them on hold, move to Step 3.

 3. Navigate to the **Holds** tab and select the 'Custodian Policy'.